PhilCPH/Python_Twitter-Sentiment-Analysis-and-ML/README.md

     <title>SDS CBS 2020 - Group Assignment</title>
     </head>
     <body>
+     <h1>From informal to formal: Using Twitter Sentiments to predict stock prices</h1>
-     <h1>Philipp, Merle, Kevin</h1>
+     <h2>Philipp, Merle, Kevin</h2>
      <p>15.11.2020</p>
-     From informal to formal: Using Twitter Sentiments to predict stock prices

-     In this project we have chosen to predict stock development based on a Twitter sentiment analysis which is sourced by COVID-19 related keywords and relate it to COVID-19 infections and deaths over the same timeframe.
+     <p>In this project we have chosen to predict stock development based on a Twitter sentiment analysis which is sourced by COVID-19 related keywords and relate it to COVID-19 infections and deaths over the same timeframe.

 Our problem statement was: